andrew-peng-144/Junior-Design-0326/README.md

 - You may also click this icon to start/stop the WAMPserver and edit configuration files for Apache, MariaDB/MySQL, and PHP.

 **Fully testing the website locally**
 - Navigate to `localhost/cgaprojectshowcase`.
 Try logging-in, with username `admintest` and `passwordtesting123` respectively.
-Note that these credentials are stored in the `admins` table in MariaDB, and were added from the command in `add-test-admin.txt`.
+(Note that these credentials are stored in the `admins` table in MariaDB, and were added from the command in `add-test-admin.txt`).
 - You can now click `Upload Projects` or `Add Student` at the top and follow the instructions accordingly.
 - For a student or project that you added, you should be able to search for from the homepage search bar.
 Test if that functionality works properly.

-### To change a password:
+### To generate a hash for an admin password:
+This section briefly mentions how to generate a hashed password for the admin account used to login on the CGA login screen (on `admin-login.php`)
 1. Start the WAMPserver.
 2. Generate the hash for the new password that you want to change it to.
 Under the `dev-test` folder, edit the `hash-gen.php` file.
 Change the `$password` variable to the new password.
 3. In a web browser, navigate to `localhost/cgaprojectshowcase/dev-test/hash-gen.php`.
-The page should just have the hash of the password.
+The page should should display the hash of the password.

-4. Use a mySQL command to edit the password of a user in the `admins` table.
-The new password value should be the hash.
+In the `admins` table for both the WAMPserver and the live AWS server, the `password` column stores a hashed password for the admin user.
+So, you can `UPDATE` the `admins` table on either server if you want to change the password or username.

 **Please feel free to change any placeholder credentials.
 This also includes the passwords for MariaDB users that were created from the commands in `create-db-users.txt`**